0xFreddox/Jitterclick-Reactive/README.md

     ```
     git clone <repository-url>
     ```

-2. Open the index.html file in your web browser.
+2. Navigate to the project directory:
+    ```
+    cd JitterClick-React
+    ```

+3. Install the dependencies using npm:
+    ```
+    npm install
+    ```

+4. Start the development server:
+    ```
+    npm start
+    ```

+5. Open your web browser and navigate to `http://localhost:3000` to view the app.

-3. Click the button as rapidly as possible within the time limit to achieve a high score.
+6. Click the button as rapidly as possible within the time limit to achieve a high score.

 ## Features ✨